apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

 - "org.apache.jackrabbit.oak.security.user.UserAuthenticationFactoryImpl"

-The value of this configuration parameter needs to be adjusted for any additional module or functionality that is considered mandatory for a successful security setup.
+The value of this configuration parameter needs to be adjusted for any additional module or functionality that is considered required for a successful security setup.
 See section [pluggability](#pluggability) below.

 #### CompositeConfiguration